akashkalamulla/akashkalamulla-bus-tracking-system/docs/OPERATOR_POSTMAN_GUIDE.md

 3. **Verify token was saved:**
    - Go to collection → Variables tab
-   - Check that `authToken` now has "Bearer ey..." value
+   - Check that `authTokenRaw` now has the JWT value (without "Bearer")

 ### Phase 3: Create Bus Management Requests